jessepav/lacygoill-wiki-backup/bug/vim.md

 ---

-If this is working as intended, then the help should be updated at `:h vim9-scopes`.
+If this is working as intended, then the help should be updated at `:help vim9-scopes`.

 From this: